daniel-samson/teensyphp/README.md

 ## Features
 - Router
-- Templating in php
+- Php Templating Engine
-- Middlewhere
+- Middlewhere Support
 - Easy to inject or replace functionality (its just some small functions)